sjgosai/casa/README.md

 ## Get a GCP account

-If you don't have a `GCP` account, you can get a [free trial](https://cloud.google.com/free/) with $300 in credit with your gmail account.
+If you don't have a `GCP` account, you can get a [free trial](https://cloud.google.com/free/) with $300 in credit using your gmail account.
 This should be more than enough to try out HCR analysis.
 Once you have an account, [create a billing project](https://console.cloud.google.com/projectcreate).
 Keep track of the project ID, you'll need it later.
 For this README, we assumer the project ID is `my-gcp-project`.

 ## Install `gcloud` and `gsutil`